CWood-sdf/pineapple/README.md

 The goals of this plugin are:

 - Find a theme without using google
-- Be able to preview a theme in neovim
+- Be able to preview a theme in neovim (including its treesitter support)
 - Install a theme and change the colorscheme without touching the config

 ## Requirements